-Map and Short Story of the Boston Gangs & Hood Areas
+Map of Boston Gangs & Hood Areas

-Boston Hoods Map Key: Blue = South End | Red = Roxbury | Green = Dorchester | Gold = Mattapan | Black = Various Communities
+Boston Hoods Map Key: Blue = South End | Red = Roxbury | Green = Dorchester | Gold = Mattapan | Black = Various Hoods

 *Make Sure To Leave Comment Below, especially if something is wrong or missing

-Short Story of the Boston Hoods
+History of Boston Hoods

 In the late 1940s and 1950s, white families started leaving Boston’s inner-city neighborhoods and settling in communities outside the city limits or near the border.

 This migration opened up opportunities for African Americans, West Indians, and Latinos to move into Roxbury, Dorchester, and Mattapan – three of Boston’s primary communities.
 Additionally, small sections of Jamaica Plain, East Boston, and Chelsea became home to the Latino community, while the South End district became the hub for African Americans in the city.